LucasLopesLedur/GeographyWork/README.md

-This project was used OpenWeather api, Javascript, Html and CSS, This project was made for a school assignment.
+This project was used OpenWeather api, Javascript, Html and CSS Geography homework for school.